lowest numbered MX record points to localhost

 # pico /etc/localdomains

-and place the domain name entry there.
+and add the domain name in the file.
 There is no need to restart the ‘exim’ service.

 How to secure the SSHD service?